Children in the military: Turkey (PKK)

 During the Kurdish–Turkish conflict, the Kurdistan Workers' Party (PKK) has actively recruited and kidnapped children.
 The organization has been accused of abducting more than 2,000 children by Turkish Security Forces.
 The independent reports by the Human Rights Watch (HRW), the United Nations (UN) and the Amnesty International have confirmed the recruitment and use of child soldiers by the organization and its armed wings since the 90's.
 In 2001, it was reported that the recruitment of the children by the organization has been systematic.
 Several reports have reported about the organization's battalion, called Tabura Zaroken Sehit Agit, which has been formed mainly for the recruitment of children.
 It was also reported that the Patriotic Union of Kurdistan (PUK) had recruited children.

 According to the Turkish Security Forces, the PKK has abducted more than 983 children aged between 12 and 17.
 More than 400 children have fled from the organization and surrendered to the security forces.
 The United Nations Children's Fund report, published in 2010, saw the recruitment of the children by the PKK concerning and dangerous.

 In 2016, the Human Rights Watch, accused the PKK of committing war crimes by recruiting child soldiers in the Shingal region of Iraq and in neighboring countries.

 Throughout the Syrian Civil War multiple media outlets including Human Rights Watch have confirmed that the YPG, an organization linked to the PKK, has been recruiting and deploying child soldiers.
 Despite a claim by the group that it would stop using children, which has been violation of international law, the group has continued the recruitment and use of children.

 In 2018, the annual UN report on children in armed conflict found 224 cases of child recruitment by the People's Defense Units and its women's unit in 2017, an almost fivefold increase from the 2016.
 Seventy-two of the children, nearly one-third, were girls.
-The group was also reported to had abducted children to enlist them.
+The group was also reported to have abducted children to enlist them.

 Yemen

 U.N.
 Special Representative for Children and Armed Conflict Radhika Coomaraswamy stated in January 2010 that "large numbers" of teenage boys are being recruited in Yemeni tribal fighting.
 NGO activist Abdul-Rahman al-Marwani has estimated that as many as 500–600 children are either killed or wounded through tribal combat every year in Yemen.

-Saudi Arabia hired child soldiers from Sudan (especially from Darfur), and Yemen to fight against Houthis during the Yemeni Civil War (2015–present).
+Saudi Arabia hired child soldiers from Sudan (especially from Darfur), and Yemen to fight against Houthis during the Yemeni civil war (2014–present).

-British SAS special forces are allegedly involved in training child soldiers in Yemen.
 Reportedly at least 40% of soldiers fighting for the Saudi-led coalition are children.

 Saudi Arabia is also hiring Yemeni child soldiers to guard Saudi border against Houthis.

 In June 2019, Mike Pompeo, the US Secretary of State, blocked the inclusion of Saudi Arabia on the US list of countries that recruit child soldiers, dismissing his experts' findings that a Saudi-led coalition has been using children in Yemen's civil war.